sbt/sbt-bintray/README.md

 # bintray sbt

-an sbt interface for publishing and resolving [bintray](https://bintray.com) packages.
+An sbt interface for publishing and resolving [bintray](https://bintray.com) packages.

-always be shipin`

 ## install

 ### what you need

 - an account on [bintray](https://bintray.com) (get one [here](https://bintray.com/signup/index))
-- a desire to build the scala community
+- a desire to build a more diverse scala library ecosystem

 Add the following to your sbt `project/plugins.sbt` file